xapian/xapian-developer-guide/contributing/workflow.rst

   bug on OS X").
 This matches git's automatic messages around merges, reverts and so on.

-* Follow that with more detail as needed.
+* Follow that with more detail as needed, wrapping long lines at 72 characters (one exception is that long URLs are best not wrapped).

 * Describe the effect, not the code.
 The important thing is for people to be able to read the commit message and understand what